 What does shift-left mean in DevOps?

-Shift-left is the practice of moving testing, quality, and performance evaluation early in the software development process, thus the process of shifting to the “left” side of the DevOps lifecycle.
+Shift-left is the practice of moving testing, quality, and performance evaluation early in the development process, often before any code is written.

 What does shift-right mean in DevOps?